 This important need is being addressed by the IUCN Red List of Ecosystems initiative, bringing together world experts and practitioners to develop, test and communicate a standardized yet flexible system.

 Adoption of such a standardized system by the global conservation community, allows for objective, transparent and repeatable assessments of ecosystem collapse risk.
 These assessments are scientifically comparable, allowing assessors from different parts of the world and at different geographical scales to systematically compare their results.

-For a better understanding of this initiative we invite you to explore:
+For a better understanding of this initiative and its applications we invite you to explore: